 Amazon Music Vs Spotify: Side by Side Comparison

 Amazon Music is compatible with a variety of devices.
 However, Spotify is the best feature.
 Amazon Music Unlimited now offers Alexa Cast, which allows you to cast to multiple Alexa or Bluetooth devices.
 However, it isn’t as flexible as Spotify.

 Spotify allows you to control the Spotify app and any Spotify device.
-You can control Spotify on your Echo using your desktop app.
+You can control Spotify on your Echo using your desktop software.